MileHacker Logo

 • Long-Stay Accommodations

 Vacation Rentals: Most practical for extended stays (week or more) due to kitchens, laundry, and separate living spaces.
 Many owners offer discounted weekly or monthly rates.
 Extended Stay Motels: Very limited on the coast.
-More options in inland Ukiah for very long stays.
+More options in inland Ukiah for highly long stays.

 Properties with Cultural or Historical Significance